getodk/docs/aggregate-deployment-planning.rst

 We recommend using Google App Engine or the ODK Aggregate VM before attempting an EC2 or Tomcat deployment.

 Once you have tried ODK Aggregate together with :doc:`ODK Collect <collect-intro>` and familiarized yourself with their use, you can consider alternative hosting platforms.
-You can also think about foregoing Aggregate altogether and just using :doc:`ODK Briefcase <briefcase-intro>`.
+You can also think about foregoing Aggregate altogether and just using :doc:`ODK Briefcase <briefcase-guide>`.

 This document provides general advise for thinking through your deployment decisions.